Glenn C. Powers, CAPT, USN (ret), M.A.

 After teaching resident day students for over four years he retired from active duty and was selected for a position in CDE in 1998, becoming Division Head in 1999.
 He also served as Chair of the EEO Committee for his first few years as a civilian professor.

 Professor Powers was the lead professor for development of the first-ever Naval War College web course, which was subsequently awarded the prestigious AECT “Crystal Award.”
-He teaches in the Fleet Seminar Program, the Web program and the CD ROM Program, and leads the NSA portions of those programs as well as that at the Naval Post Graduate School.
+He teaches in the Fleet Seminar Program, the Web program and the CD ROM Program.